 Jack Gescheidt, TreeSpirit Project founder, is an environmental artist who makes photographs of people, naked and vulnerable, among trees.
 His respectful, deliberate process heightens people’s feelings of connection to nature and appreciation for the beauty of their bodies.

-An in-depth interview with Jack about TreeSpirit, its evolution and more, by Fstoppers.com.
+In-depth interview with Jack about TreeSpirit, its evolution and more, by Fstoppers.com.
 November 2011

 Jack Gescheidt, TreeSpirit Project founder, a professional photographer since 1988, was born and raised in and around the wilds of New York City and upstate New York by two professional photographer parents, Rae Russel and Alfred Gescheidt.